 However, in some cases a hair transplant may not be possible; for example, hair transplants aren’t ideal for those with unpredictable hair loss patterns, with temporary hair loss, advanced baldness or for those seeking instant results.
 If you find yourself ineligible for a hair transplant, SMP could provide satisfactory results.

 Both hair transplants and scalp micropigmentation are permanent solutions, but SMP holds its own as a hair loss solution, not least due to the fact it offers instant results that will heal and settle within just 2-4 weeks.
-SMP has lent itself to being an ideal treatment for those with hair loss that may have advanced beyond the point in which a hair transplant could be considered an option.
+SMP has lent itself to be an ideal treatment for those with hair loss that may have advanced beyond the point in which a hair transplant could be considered an option.
 Without a healthy donor site, a hair transplant can’t take place but with a ‘hair tattoo’, patients can see natural results regardless of the stage of their hair loss.

 With scalp micropigmentation, a high density is made entirely possible simply by creating more ‘dots’ of pigment to mimic hair follicles and so for those with limited healthy hairs to extract and implant, it can act as an effective complementary treatment.
 The optical illusion of density can be created with scalp micropigmentation, while the benefits of a hair transplant can still be reaped.

 For the reasons above, neither SMP or FUE or FUT are better than one another and instead each offers their own benefits.
 If you are unsure if you would benefit from a hair transplant, you can speak to a member of our team and book your free, no-obligation consultation at our London clinic.
 While we do not offer scalp micropigmentation here at Longevita, we can advise you on the best course of action for your particular case.

 Am I Eligible For Scalp Micropigmentation?